Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

-# `odd-even mergesort` Sample
+# `Odd-Even MergeSort` Sample

-The `odd-even mergesort` sample demonstrates how to use the **odd-even mergesort** algorithm (also known as "Batcher's odd–even mergesort"), which belongs to the class of sorting networks.
+The `Odd-Even MergeSort` sample demonstrates how to use the **odd-even mergesort** algorithm (also known as "Batcher's odd–even mergesort"), which belongs to the class of sorting networks.
 Generally, this algorithm is not efficient for large sequences compared to algorithms with better asymptotic algorithmic complexity (merge sort or radix sort); however, this sorting method might be the preferred algorithm for sorting batches of short-sized to mid-sized (key, value) array pairs.

 | Area                | Description
 |:---                 |:---